 Course Code Course Title Credits

+Area of concentration III, Ministry, Advocacy and Leadership:

+M5900 Homiletics: The Art and Craft of Preaching 3

+Any MAL course in ritual 3

+A5560 Leadership I 3

+Any additional course in MAL 3

-Area of concentra ation IV, Intensives, integrative, community placement:
+Area of concentra tion IV, Intensives, integrative, community placement:

 Two academic intensives 2

-Praxis 1
+5999 Praxis 1

-Community placement (examples below) under local supervision, in cooperation with CHS faculty and concurrent participation in CHS-based supervision group during community placement.
-Clinical Pastoral Education Internship in an approved clinic, hospital or private therapy office.
-6
+Community placement (examples below) under local supervision, in cooperation with CHS faculty and concurrent participation in CHS-based supervision group during community placement. • Clinical Pastoral Education 6

+Internship in an approved clinic, hospital, private therapy office or social agency office.

-Department of M ajor
+Department of Major

-Additional credit hours in the department of the student's major, including specific major requirements (see below).
+Additional credit hours in the department of the student's major, at least two of which are 6000 level or above.
 15

 Electives:

 Additional courses selected by student 3